Our responsibilities in regard to gambling

 Sinking lid policy

-Our policy on both venues and gaming machines is a 'sinking lid' policy.
-This means that when an existing Class 4 (pokie) venue closes, we will not give consent for another to be established.
+We have a 'sinking lid' policy for TAB venues and gaming machines.
+This means that when an existing Class 4 (pokie) venue closes, we will not give consent for another to open.

-It also means that a venue cannot increase its number of gaming machines, and that if a venue's license conditions change to reduce the maximum number of machines that it can operate, then it cannot apply to increase this number again at a later date.
+It also means that a venue cannot increase its number of gaming machines, and that if a venue reduces the number of its machines, it cannot replace them later.

 Over time, this will lead to a decrease in the number of venues and machines.